top of page

 Five Grape Varieties and Four Vineyards of New Zealand

-The black grape Merlot is mostly grown in Hawke's Bay with a range of light fruity through full-bodied examples as a single grape variety or usually blended with Cabernet Sauvignon to make fresh, red- and black fruit-flavored wine with herbaceous notes of green bell pepper and capsicum.
+Merlot, predominantly grown in Hawke's Bay, offers a spectrum of styles, from light and fruity to full-bodied expressions.
+It’s often enjoyed as a single varietal or blended with Cabernet Sauvignon to create wines with rich red and black fruit flavors, alongside herbaceous hints of green bell pepper and capsicum.

 New Zealand Lamb has made the country world-famous